youyifong/tsp/README.md

 The command above looks for marker1+ marker2+ marker3- cells.
 Let K be the number of markers.

 Required input:
 - --f List of K file names.
-In this example, for the first file, the program expects to find both file1.png and file1_masks_id.png.
-For the following files, e.g. file2.png, the program expects to find the mask file (_masks_id.png) if the method is Mask and the image file otherwise.
+For the first file, it is the mask file name.
+For the rest, it depends on the method.
+For mask-mask analyses, it is the mask file name; for mask-intensity analyses, it is the image file name.

 - --m List of K-1 values from Mask, Intensity_avg_all, or Intensity_total.
 Methods for finding multistained cells.
 Under mask, overlap between A and B is computed for individual B cells, not all B cells.